ewoks-kit/ewoksserver/CONTRIBUTING.md

 Ewoks specific application parameters (as opposed to FastAPI or Uvicorn parameters) can be provided through (in order of priority)

-* command line interface arguments (example: `--rediscover-tasks`, only available for `ewoks-server`)
+- command line interface arguments (example: `--rediscover-tasks`, only available for `ewoks-server`)
-* environment variables (example: `EWOKSAPP_REDISCOVER_TASKS=True`)
+- environment variables (example: `EWOKSAPP_REDISCOVER_TASKS=True`)
-* "dotenv" file called `.env.prod` in the current working directory
+- "dotenv" file called `.env.prod` in the current working directory
-* "dotenv" file called `.env` in the current working directory
+- "dotenv" file called `.env` in the current working directory

 ## API versioning

 Versioning applies to all paths under the `/api` subpath (REST and Socket.IO).
 This does not include paths that serve the frontend (`/`, `/edit`, `/monitor`).

-When applying changes, increment the version semantically:
+For each api subpath (`execution`, `icons`, `tasks` and `workflows`), an ensemble of routes (or `router`) is defined for each version.
+In the `__init__` of each corresponding submodules, there is a dictionnary that has versions as keys and routers as values.

+When applying changes, you need to create a new entry in this dictionnary: a new key that is the new version number and a new `router` that includes the changed routes.

+The new version number that should be incremented semantically:

-- major: breaking API changes
+- major increment: breaking API changes
-- minor: API has extra stuff
+- minor increment: API has extra stuff
-- patch: same API, only bug fix
+- patch increment: same API, only bug fix

 ## Documentation